P0L3NARUBA/TGMacro-X/README.md

 * Added .sln files.
 * It contains CSInputs library inside of the repository so you don't need to download from other places.

+Also, feel free to create pull request and issues.

 # QNA (Questions And Answers)

  **Why should you choose TGMacroX instead of TGMacro?**